pharo-spec/smalltodo-example/SmallTODO-Tutorial-1.md

 ## Creating your application

-Every application need an entry point, a place where to configure the basics and start the GUI.
+Every application needs an entry point, a place where to configure the basics and start the GUI.
 Compiled programs have like C have `main()`, Cocoa have the class `NSApplication` and you add a *delegate* to add your configuration and Gtk3 has `GtkApplication`.
 Pharo is a living environment where many things can be executed at same time, and because of that Spec2 also needs its own entry point: Your application needs to be independent of the rest of system!
 To do that, Spec2 needs you to extend the class `SpApplication`.
 ```Smalltalk
 SpApplication subclass: #TODOApplication